precice/precice.github.io/content/community/community-training.md

 ### Macro-micro coupling

-We use the [Micro Manager](tooling-micro-manager-overview.html) to setup python and C++ micro simulations, learn how manage runtime using adaptivity, implement model adaptivity and run the micro simulations in parallel with adaptivity and load balancing.
+We use the [Micro Manager](tooling-micro-manager-overview.html) to set up Python and C++ micro simulations, learn how manage runtime using adaptivity, implement model adaptivity, and run the micro simulations in parallel with adaptivity and load balancing.

 ![Macro-Micro training: Adaptivity](images/training/training-mm.png)